pvanderbilt/idris-experiments/README.md

 mostly in 2018.

 ## Contents
+* `docs/`: Related documents
+    * `IdrisElab.pdf`: A diagram showing my take on how Idris elaboration works (based on "Idris, a General Purpose Dependently Typed Programming Language:
+	  Design and Implementation" by Edwin Brady) (Nov 2018)
 * `categories/`: Experiments about representing category theory in Idris (Sept-Oct 2018, extending work from July&Aug.)
     * `CatCore.idr`: Definitions of categories and their axioms and